 It is desirable that you have some experience of children and young people either personally, professionally or through voluntary work.

-We offer training which takes place (on dates to be confirmed on application) between 9.30am and 4.30pm in Moulsecoomb, Brighton.
+We offer training which takes place in Moulsecoomb, Brighton.

 Independent Visiting Service, Brighton and Hove